 - The effect of the GBP plunge last year will, as reports suggest, soon fade.

 - Import prices will therefore not continue to rise sharply.

 - There has been a close correlation between movements in sterling and the “core” rate of inflation (a measure which excludes the most volatile components).
 If that correlation continues, then within a few months, reports suggest, the headline rate of inflation should near 2%, assuming sterling holds steady.

 - But the pound suffers whenever there is bad news about Brexit, and there is a fair chance that the months ahead will contain plenty of that.

 - But for now, at least, inflation looks more likely to fall than to rise much further.

-News is the first consideration on our pre-trade list.
-For a news release that we consider could provide volatility or unpredictability we are trade ‘flat’ a few minutes before release of the news, and usually much earlier than that.
+The news is the first consideration on our pre-trade list.
+For a news release that we consider could provide volatility or unpredictability we are trade ‘flat’ a few minutes before the release of the news, and usually much earlier than that.

-We have an awareness of the news and importantly the possible volatility a certain news release can provide.
+We have an awareness of the news and importantly the possible volatility a particular news release can provide.

 But we do not:

-- trade with a certain trade direction in mind due to news or fundamental considerations.
+- trade with a specific trade direction in mind due to news or fundamental considerations.